swatisbhat/swatisbhat.github.io/experience.markdown

 {:.post-meta}
 August 2019 - October 2020

-I work as a Software Engineer at Fidelity.
-I build and maintain Web Microservices in Java and UI components in Angular that run as part of the business critical desktop application used by Portfolio Managers at Fidelity.
+Built and maintained Web Microservices in Java and UI components in Angular that ran as part of the business critical desktop application used by Portfolio Managers at Fidelity.

 {:.post-title-custom}
 Internships